-- The GI endoscopy procedure may be performed on either an outpatient or inpatient basis.
+- The GI endoscopy procedure may be performed in either an outpatient or inpatient setting.
 Through the endoscope, a doctor can evaluate several problems, such as ulcers or muscle spasms.
 These concerns are not always seen on other imaging tests.

 - Endoscopy has several names, depending on which portion of your digestive tract your doctor seeks to inspect.

-procedure enables the doctor to see ulcers, inflamed mucous lining of your intestine, abnormal growths and bleeding in your colon, or large bowel.
+- Colonoscopy: This procedure enables the doctor to see ulcers, the inflamed mucous lining of your intestine, abnormal growths and bleeding in your colon, or large bowel.

 - Enteroscopy: Enteroscopy is a recent diagnostic tool that allows a doctor to see your small bowel.
 The procedure may be used in the following ways: